john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 To do this, you will need an SD card reader, the ability to format your SD card, and the a disk image utility.

+First, I need to format my 32GB micro SD card.
+To start, I need it's name:

+    $  mount
+    /dev/sda1
+    ...
+    /dev/mmcblk1p1
+    /dev/mmcblk1p2
+    /dev/mmcblk1p3

+Oh, oops, at some point I already formatted this disk into three partitions.
+What crazy thing was I doing that day? ([I remember](https://github.com/theJollySin/i-wish-i-were-at-defcon-25-hack-a-thon), but it doesn't matter.)

+Before I can format it, I need to unmount it:

+    $ umount /dev/mmcblk1p1
+    $ umount /dev/mmcblk1p2
+    $ umount /dev/mmcblk1p3

+I first I thought unmount was not installed.
+But, actually it is umount.
+Somebody trying to save themselves one keystroke 30 years ago.
+How convenient.

+Now I just need to format it:

+    $ mkdosfs -I -F32 /dev/mmcblk1p1

+(Why, you may ask, did I choose the `FAT32` file system?
+Good question.
+I have no idea.)

+Formatting my little 32GB drive took 15 minutes.
+Yawn.

+**Step 3** Installig the Raspbian OS

+I got the Raspbian OS from the official download site [here](https://www.raspberrypi.org/downloads/raspbian/).
+I decided to get the "Stretch Lite" version.

+Last time I downloaded the Raspian OS it took an hour, today it says 2 minutes.
+Has there website gotten faster, or is it my internet connection?

+Okay, let's read ahead.
+To install the Raspbian OS, I will follow the offical Linux guide [here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).

+**Step 4** Check the Installation

 > TODO